FREQUENTLY ASKED QUESTIONS ABOUT THE UMBC THEATRE ACTING PROGRAMS

 WHAT DEGREE PROGRAMS DOES THE THEATRE DEPARTMENT OFFER FOR STUDENTS INTERESTED IN ACTING?

-UMBC offers a Bachelor of Fine Arts (B.F.A.) in Acting, or a Bachelor of Arts (B.A.) in Theatre Studies.
+UMBC offers a Bachelor of Fine Arts (B.F.A.) in Acting.
 B.F.A. students focus on developing and practicing performance skills leading to the pursuit of graduate study and/or experience in professional theatre.
-B.A. students have a broader program that includes an in-depth study of all areas of theatre, including performance and directing.
-The core theatre courses for both programs are similar and students from both programs are cast in faculty directed productions.
-The B.F.A. program requires 63 credit hours.
-The B.A. program requires 47 credit hours.
-In both programs, students must fulfill all other UMBC general education requirements.
-Click here to see list of courses in each acting track.
+The B.F.A. program requires 63 credit hours in addition to the UMBC general education requirement.
+Click here to see list of courses in the acting track.

 CAN I COMPLETE MY B.A. or B.F.A.
 DEGREE IN FOUR YEARS?

 YES.
-You can complete your theatre courses in either program in four years if you follow the curricular schedule given to you and you work closely with your Theatre advisor.
+You can complete your theatre courses in four years if you follow the curricular schedule given to you and you work closely with your Theatre advisor.

 DO I NEED TO AUDITION TO BECOME A THEATRE MAJOR IN ACTING?

-NO. Students interested in the B.A.
-Theatre Studies needn’t audition.
-Students interested in pursuing the B.F.A. in Acting degree apply to a committee of theatre performance faculty near the end of their freshman year or after they have completed the first series of performance courses.
-Students are evaluated by the acting faculty and are admitted based on ability, progress, work habits and potential.
+NO. You will enter the program as BA Student who is BFA Intending.
+Students interested in the BFA. apply to a committee of theatre performance faculty near the end of their freshman year or after they have completed the first series of performance courses.
+Students are evaluated by the acting faculty and are admitted based on ability, progress, work habits, and potential.
+If you would like to know more about this process, please contact Laurie Newton-King at email@example.com to set up an appointment with a member of our faculty who can give you more information on the program.

 Auditions are required for acceptance into the Linehan Artist Scholar program.
 Click on this link for more scholarship information.